 Some insurance providers offer variations on the standard, level premiums required with most whole life policies.
 A limited pay life insurance policy option requires higher premiums during a defined period but is considered “paid up,” remaining effective but with no further premiums owed, at the end of the agreed term.

 A limited payment policy can be a good choice for individuals who can afford the higher premiums during their productive years but want to limit expenses upon retirement.
-It is also the recommended choice for anyone who wants to practice infinite banking, as the limited pay policies allow early access to high cash value growth.

 If premiums are paid on a whole life policy long enough (age 100 on older whole life policies; 121 on newer issued policies), its cash value eventually equals the amount of the death benefit (the “face value” of the policy).
 At this point, a policy is considered “mature,” and the life insurance company can simply cut the policyholder a check for the entire policy’s face amount.